shlomif/shlomif-tech-diary/letter-to-smg.md

 skin and be less emotional than the women, which made the interactions escalate less.

-I think both Joss and his employees will be happier producing fanfics.
+I think both Joss and his (past and/or future) employees will be happier producing commercial fanfics in this day and age when even Cookie Monster endorses the sharing culture: https://www.youtube.com/watch?v=uCeMZccDMA0 .
+"Be excellent to each other [including to these who were not 100% kind to you.]."

 ----